ATLANTA -- Tim Hudson made sure that his 200th career victory was extra memorable.

 The 37-year-old right-hander hit his third career home run and allowed one run over seven innings as the Atlanta Braves continued their mastery of the Washington Nationals with an 8-1 victory Tuesday night.

-Hudson (3-1) is the 113th major-leaguer to reach the 200-victory milestone and the third active pitcher to do it, joining the New York Yankees' Andy Pettitte (248) and the Philadelphia Phillies' Roy Halladay (201).
+Hudson (3-1) is the 113th major-leaguer to reach 200 victories and the third active pitcher to do it, joining the New York Yankees' Andy Pettitte (248) and the Philadelphia Phillies' Roy Halladay (201).

-Hudson, who gave up three hits and two walks while striking out six, is 108-66 with the Braves and 200-105 overall, with 16 of the victories coming against the Nationals franchise.
+Hudson, who gave up three hits and two walks while striking out six, is 108-66 for the Braves and 200-105 overall, with 16 of the victories coming against the Nationals franchise.

 The loss dropped the Nationals to 4 1/2 games behind the Braves in the National League East with two games remaining in the four-game series at Turner Field.
 Atlanta swept a three-game series in Washington in mid-April.